MarvinKweyu/journal/journal_server/README.md

 docker-compose exec web python manage.py createsuperuser
 ```

+Alternatively, you can log in with the already created account credentials found at the end of this page.

 ### Accesing the project locally

 Choosing either of the above will let you access the project via the following URLS.